jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.16 ElevationAboveStreamEuclidean

-Calculates the elevation of cells above the nearest (Euclidean distance) stream cell..
+Calculates the elevation of cells above the nearest (Euclidean distance) stream cell.

 *Parameters*: